Russian River (California): Course

 The Russian River springs from the Laughlin Range about 5 mi east of Willits in Mendocino County.
 It flows generally southward to Redwood Valley, then past Calpella, where it is bordered by U.S. Route 101, to join the East Fork Russian River just below Lake Mendocino.

 From there the Russian River flows south, past Ukiah through the Ukiah Valley and Hopland through the Sanel Valley, and crosses into Sonoma County just north of Cloverdale.
 Closely paralleled by U.S. Route 101, it descends into the Alexander Valley, where it is joined by Big Sulphur Creek.
 It flows south past Cloverdale, Asti, and Geyserville.

-East of Healdsburg, Maacama Creek joins the Russian River.
+From there, the Russian River flows west, east of Healdsburg, Maacama Creek joins the Russian River.
 After it makes a series of sweeping bends, the Healdsburg Memorial Bridge carries Old Redwood Highway over the river just upstream of U.S. Route 101's Healdsburg crossing.
 It receives water from Lake Sonoma via Dry Creek.
 The river turns westward, where it is spanned by the Wohler Bridge, and it is joined by Mark West Creek north of Forestville, followed by Green Valley Creek to the south.
 The river passes Rio Nido and Guerneville.
 In that area, State Route 116 parallels the river, bordering it past Guernewood Park and Monte Rio.